microsoft/react-native-windows/docs/e2e-testing.md

 ### winappdriver service

-Below configuration lets the framework launch/kill winappdriver automatically during the testing, and logs are saved as `reports\winappdriver.txt`.
+The below configuration lets the framework launch/terminate WinAppDriver automatically during testing, and logs are saved as `reports\winappdriver.txt`.

 ```
     port: 4723,